Physical Models of Embryonic Epithelial Healing: Physical models

 The first term, based on Steinberg's \textit{differential adhesion hypothesis} \cite{steinberg1970does, foty2005, steinberg2007}, describes interactions between neighbouring lattice sites $i$ and $j$ of different domains $\sigma_i$ and $\sigma_j$, where $J_{ij}$ determines the adhesion strength depending on cell type.
 The Kronecker delta function, $\delta(\sigma_i,\sigma_j)$ ensures energy contributions occur only at interfaces between different cells.
 The second term constrains deviations in cell area or volume, enforcing conservation through a Lagrange multiplier $\lambda$.
 Some models also incorporate a term representing interactions between lattice sites corresponding to intra- and extracellular components (as the extracellular matrix), usually as a modified adhesion term, with one of the domains $\sigma_i$ defined to be the cellular exterior \cite{scianna2012}.

 CPM has been widely used to model cell sorting, tissue growth and cell movement within tissues, as well as morphogenesis \cite{hirashima2017, sadhukhan2021, chiang2016, durand2016, szabo2013, alsubaie2023, alsubaie2024, yamashita2024}.
 While lattice models are computationally efficient and allow the observation of emergent tissue behavior, it is not without drawbacks.
-The discretization of space may lead to artifacts in simulations, by ignoring off-lattice behaviors.
-Additionally, the temperature parameter lacks a clear experimental analog.
-And finally, it does not fully address cell-substrate interactions \cite{scianna2012, alert2020, azuaje2011}.
+The discretization of space may lead to artifacts in simulations, by ignoring off-lattice behaviors { and strain propagation occurs discretely, limiting mechanical accuracy at tissue-scale}.
+Additionally, the temperature parameter lacks a clear experimental analog, { and the implicit notion of time in the Metropolis algorithm makes dynamic interpretation difficult.
+While extensions such as kinetic Monte Carlo can approximate timescales, they require knowledge of event rates that are typically unknown.} And finally, it does not fully address cell-substrate interactions \cite{scianna2012, alert2020, azuaje2011}.

 {Lattice models have been applied in embryonic healing and related subjects, particularly to model collective cell motion during the healing process.
 It has been shown that the properties of the ECM regulate the speed and direction of cell migration.
 Among the properties of the substrate that are key are fiber density and adhesiveness, which determines how fast the healing occurs, and fiber orientation which determines the direction of locomotion \cite{scianna2012cellular,scianna2015}.
 These models have demonstrated that an optimal balance between cell adhesiveness and contractility is necessary for wound closure to occur \cite{noppe2015}.
 In a particularly notable result, CPM is able to reproduce the experimentally observed universal coupling between speed and persistence, where faster moving cells change directions less frequently, a behavior which is linked to retrograde actin flow \cite{wortel2021local}.
 It suggests that an intermediate level of adhesiveness is required to maintain coordinated migration during embryonic healing, while allowing for flexibility in cell rearrangements \cite{roy2021intermediate}. }